 What's Going On With Moderna's Stock Today?

-“We are pursuing an mRNA RSV vaccine to protect the most vulnerable populations – young children and older adults.
-We are studying mRNA-1345 in these populations in an ongoing clinical trial and we look forward to sharing data when available," said Stéphane Bancel, CEO of Moderna.
+“As we seek to protect people around the world with our COVID-19 vaccine, we look forward to continuing discussions with the Australian Government about potentially establishing local mRNA manufacturing capabilities," said Stéphane Bancel, CEO of Moderna.

-The company's mRNA technology was validated by its COVID-19 vaccine, which was authorized in the United States in December 2020.
+Vaccine makers are also trading higher amid comments from Dr. Anthony Fauci in which he said he is hopeful that COVID-19 vaccines will receive full FDA approval sometime this month.

-Price Action: Moderna is making a new all-time high in trading today.
+Price Action: Moderna is making a new 52-week high in trading today.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.